Tsunamis

 HowStuffWorks

-HowStuffWorks is a really good website for finding out how all sorts of things work.
-Often the articles we find will go over multiple pages, so we need to look through them to find more info.
+HowStuffWorks is a good website for finding out how all sorts of things work.
+Often the articles we find will go over multiple pages, so we need to look through them to find more information.
 This site is particularly good for explaining the causes of a tsunami.

 • Enter the keyword 'tsunami' into the search bar.